amymelody/simcity201/README.md

   + Bank returns a null pointer error halfway through running
   + Reduced functionality: only one restaurant
   + Restaurant works, but food is never put on plating area
+  + ResidentGui does not work in certain cases
   +